Jump to navigation

 Colorado Sales/Use Tax Rates (DR 1002)

-The Department of Revenue offers a 24-hour, automated service for those wanting to verify a Colorado sales tax license or sales tax exemption certificate for a specific business or organization.
+The Department of Revenue offers a free service for those wanting to verify a Colorado sales tax license or sales tax exemption certificate for a specific business or organization.
 You can determine whether the license of exemption certificate is valid through

 Under "Additional Services", choose Verify a Sales Tax License.
 You must know the sales tax account number or exemption certificate number as assigned by the Department of Revenue.
 You are not required to be logged in to use this service.